getnikola/nikola/docs/manual.rst

     USE_FILENAME_AS_TITLE = True
     EXTRA_IMAGE_EXTENSIONS = []

+    # Use a thumbnail (defined by ".. previewimage:" in the gallery's index) in
+    # list of galleries for each gallery
+    GALLERIES_USE_THUMBNAIL = False

+    # Image to use as thumbnail for those galleries that don't have one
+    # None: show a grey square
+    # '/url/to/file': show the image in that url
+    GALLERIES_DEFAULT_THUMBNAIL = None

     # If set to False, it will sort by filename instead.
 Defaults to True
     GALLERY_SORT_BY_DATE = True